terragraph/terragraph-planner/docs/algorithm/line_of_sight/Cylindrical_Model.md

 the point $M(0) = {\bf c}$ to the line $L(p)$.
 This can happen if, for example, the top of a building is below the direct path between the two sites; in this situation, the closest point is likely above the top of the building, but the top of the building might still be within the Fresnel radius.
-This should generally be rare given that the mounting height of the equipment should be larger than the Fresnel radius.

 In this case, the problem becomes finding the distance between a point and a line.
 We know the shortest distance from ${\bf c}$ to $L(p)$ is perpendicular to $L(p)$.